bosefirmware/cd-updates/lifestyle-v-class/README.md

 Thanks to <a href="http://homeavi.aokforums.com/">homeavi.aokforums.com</a> for the help.

-Instructions: The updates below contain ISO files.
+<b>Instructions</b>: The updates below contain ISO files.
 Use the following link to instruct you on how to burn the ISO to the disc
 <a href="https://www.petri.com/how_to_write_iso_files_to_cd">How to write (burn) ISO files to a CD</a>

 # Lifestyle V-Class